-Hawaiian food, local potluck style
+Hawaiian food, local potluck style (what to try on the islands)

 It’s going to be a feast when you enjoy a picnic outdoors in Hawaii.
 You really can’t go wrong on a sunny day being close to the ocean and sharing some local food with friends in the typical potluck style that is so prevalent in Hawaii.
 Potlucks here are a cross culture of different cuisines from around the world when immigrants from various countries came to Hawaii to work the sugar, pineapple and various plantations around the Hawaiian Islands.
 What resulted is a mixture of flavors mixed in with some local favorites and combined into the ‘local’ style’ or mixed plate lunch.
 Enjoying the different offerings of local food and sharing delicious and familiar dishes from the many cultures is part of enjoying potlucks in Hawaii.